wpmetabox/docs/_docs/extensions/meta-box-columns.md

 ## Notes

-This extension uses 12-columns grid, so when defining number of columns, you must define them so that **the total columns for each row equals to 12**.
+This extension uses 12-columns grid, so when defining number of columns, you must define them so that the total columns for each row equals to 12.

 For example: